ietf-scitt/draft-birkholz-scitt-architecture/draft-birkholz-scitt-architecture.md

 Transparency in the context of supply chains is always a well-scoped quality for each instance of a TS.
 Transparency does not imply being transparent to everybody, unconditionally.
 Each instance may enforce its own policy for authorizing entities to register their claims on the TS.
-Nevertheless, it is of great import to provide global interoperability for all TS instances as the composition and configuration of involved supply chain entities and their system components is ever changing and always in flux.
+Nevertheless, it is of great importance to provide global interoperability for all TS instances as the composition and configuration of involved supply chain entities and their system components is ever changing and always in flux.

 A TS provides visibility into claims produced by supply chain entities and their sub-systems.
 These claims are called Digital Supply Chain Artifacts (DSCA).